Four Areas of Focus: Developing Leaders

 The five most difficult questions for pastors

 People may expect pastors to always know what to say, but sometimes that’s not easy.
-During Pastor Appreciation Month, clergy talk about their most challenging conversations.
+Clergy talk about their most challenging conversations and their best counsel.
 More

 Are you called to full-time ministry?

 ExploreCalling.org helps young people discern whether God is calling them to ordained ministry.
 Read More

 Resources for Church Leaders